Unemployment Income and State Tax Returns

 Max.: The maximum dollar amount per tax year paid by the state in unemployment benefits.

 State Taxes: Indicates if the unemployment benefits are subject to state income taxes for the given tax year.
-UCE = Unemployment Compensation Exclusion; NA = Not applicable; No = UCE does not apply; Yes = UCE does apply.
-See details on the 2020 UCE below the table.

-Unemployment income or benefits have gone through extensive regulatory changes during 2020 and 2021.
+Unemployment income or benefits have gone through extensive regulatory changes during the last years.
 Not only was the enhanced unemployment benefits period extended, the rules on unemployment income taxation also changed as a result of the American Rescue Plan Act (ARPA) or stimulus three legislation of March 14, 2021.
 These enhanced benefits have been part of different programs called the Pandemic Unemployment Assistance, Pandemic Emergency Unemployment Compensation, and Federal Pandemic Unemployment Compensation.
 Unemployment benefit payments were extended from September 6, 2020 to March 14, 2021, and then until September 6, 2021, which adds up to approximately 53 weeks.
 The unemployment benefits have increased by $300 per week as a result of the December 2020 second stimulus payment package.

 TurboTax® is a registered trademark of Intuit, Inc.